-Strong letters of recommendation that directly address the applicant’s intellectual interests as well as academic background and potential for success in a graduate program.
+At least two strong letters of recommendation that directly address the applicant’s intellectual interests as well as academic background and potential for success in a graduate program.
 Students applying within two years of university graduation must have letters from two of their professors assessing the quality of their undergraduate record and their potential as students at the graduate level.

 Admission review and assessment

 Admission to graduate school at Oakland University is selective.
 In making admission recommendations to Oakland University Graduate School, each department assesses the potential of applicants for success in the program by examining their undergraduate records, goal statement, letters of recommendation, prerequisite courses and any other admission requirements established by the academic department.

 Up to 8 graduate credits completed in residence at another institution may be applied toward the 36-credit minimum degree requirement.
 Transfer credits must be approved by the program’s executive committee and are subject to the conditions indicated in Oakland University’s “Transfer Credit Policy” in the graduate catalog.
 Up to 8 graduate credits may be applied from another Oakland University school, subject to the approval of the program’s executive committee.

 Candidates for the degree of Master of Arts in Liberal Studies will complete 36 credits of coursework beyond the bachelor’s degree.
 All students must complete a core of three courses which include an introductory colloquium and two core seminars.
 Students will then choose five liberal studies electives which are cross-listed with the College of Arts and Sciences’ graduate course offerings (or, in the case of departments with no graduate program, 300-400 level courses in which additional graduate-level work will be required).
 The student must take a minimum of 4 credits in each of the four designated areas: languages and literatures, humanities, social sciences, and science.
 The final requirement is the 4-credit final project.
 No more than 8 credits may be taken as independent study (LBS 5970 ).